Georgetown-University-Libraries/georgetown-university-libraries.github.io/README.md

-This repository is used ot build a landing page for Georgetown University Libraries.
+This repository is used ot build a landing page for Georgetown University Libraries at http://georgetown-university-libraries.github.io/.